jessicaa0231/SCM-Project/README.md

-📌 Overview
-The Time Capsule Website allows users to create personal digital "time capsules" by storing messages, images, videos, and files to be opened at a specific future date.
-It’s a nostalgic, future-facing platform that helps people document memories, set future goals, and reflect on how much they’ve grown over time.
+⏳ Time Capsule Website – Save Today.
+Open Tomorrow.

+📌 What is the Time Capsule Website?
+The Time Capsule Website is a heartfelt, digital vault where users can lock away personal messages, photos, videos, and files—only to be rediscovered at a future date of their choice.
+Whether you're writing a letter to your future self, saving a family memory, or documenting a big life milestone, this platform transforms nostalgia into a beautiful, interactive experience.

+💡 Why It Matters
+In a world that moves fast, we rarely stop to capture our personal evolution.
+The Time Capsule Website solves this by offering a digital ritual of self-reflection, memory preservation, and goal setting.
+It’s a modern take on an age-old idea—one that helps you connect with your past, anticipate the future, and celebrate your journey.

-✨ Features
+✨ Core Features
-🧑‍💼 User Registration & Login – Secure user authentication system
+🔐 Secure User Accounts
+– Effortless registration and login with Firebase Auth or custom backend – Your capsules are private, encrypted, and accessible only to you (until they unlock!)

-🔒 Create Locked Capsules – Set a custom unlock date (e.g., 1, 5, or 10 years)
+📅 Create Locked Capsules
+– Pick any future date to unlock your time capsule
+– Options like 1 year, 5 years, or choose your own custom date

+📁 Upload and Store Content
-📝 Upload Content – Add text, images, videos, and other files
+– Save text, images, videos, and files

-🎨 Capsule Themes – Optional themes like "Letters to My Future Self," "Travel Memories," etc.
+– Perfect for heartfelt letters, travel videos, milestone snapshots, and more

+🎨 Design Your Capsule with Themes
+– Choose from built-in themes like:
+• “Letters to My Future Self”
+• “Travel Diaries”
+• “Graduation Reflections”
+• “Milestone Moments”
+– Customize capsule colors, titles, and icons for a personal touch

-⏳ Countdown Timer – Capsules remain locked until their unlock date
+⏳ Countdown Timer
+– Real-time countdown shows exactly when your capsule will unlock – Creates anticipation and emotional connection

+🔔 Reminders & Notifications
-🔔 Reminders – Optional email or site notifications for upcoming unlocks
+– Get email or site reminders as your capsule’s unlock date approaches – Never miss a moment you were waiting for

-🌐 Social Sharing  – Choose to make capsules public after unlocking
+🌐 Optional Social Sharing
+– Choose to keep capsules private, or make them public after unlocking – Share memories with friends, family, or the world

 👥 Who Is It For?
+🎓 Students
-Students – Write letters to your future self or track career goals
+– Write letters to your future self, save first-day photos, or track long-term goals

-Families – Save messages, videos, or milestones from special occasions

-Travelers – Create digital journals of your journeys

-Anyone – Preserve moments you want to remember years from now

-🛠 Technologies Will be Used
+👨‍👩‍👧 Families
+– Create emotional time capsules for children, birthdays, weddings, or anniversaries

+🌍 Travelers
+– Document your adventures, complete with maps, videos, and journal entries

+🧠 Anyone
+– Whether you’re nostalgic, introspective, or just curious—you’ll love revisiting your thoughts from the past

+🛠 Technology Stack
-Frontend: HTML, CSS, JavaScript
+Frontend: HTML, CSS, JavaScript (with animations and responsive design)

-Storage: LocalStorage

-Auth: Firebase Auth or custom backend authentication
+Authentication: Firebase Auth or custom backend for secure login

-Email Notifications: JavaScript timers or Nodemailer

-💡 The Problem It Solves
-People often reflect on the past, but rarely save their thoughts or milestones in a structured way.
-This platform provides a way to preserve memories and revisit them in the future—creating a digital version of a nostalgic tradition.
+Storage: LocalStorage for initial development; scalable options planned

+Media Uploads: File and image handling for a complete experience

+Animations: Smooth UI interactions and fade-ins for visual delight

-🚧 Status
+🚧 Development Status
-Currently in development.
+🚀 Currently in development
+We’re actively building the user interface, form systems, capsule storage, and authentication workflows.
+✨ Stay tuned for beta access, sneak peeks, and user testing opportunities!